Snow day regulation tips

 • Waiting patiently — give their nervous system time to settle

 Example: If your child is melting down after school, dim the lights, sit nearby quietly, and let them rock or squeeze a fidget.
-Once they’re calm, you can talk or problem-solve.

 Keep up to date with the latest SensationALL Self-Regulation Strategies on our socials!